 As the strains of flu virus can change from year to year, receiving a flu vaccine every year ensures you are protected against the current flu virus strain.

-We are holding a number of clinics for vaccinations which are funded by the government (no cost to you).
-If you are eligible for one of these please ask at reception to book your appointment.
+We are holding a number of government funded clinics for influenza vaccinations.
+Provided you are eligible, there is no cost to you.
+Please ask at reception to book your appointment.

 Eligibility criteria is: